kkr007007/EDA-Volleybal-National-League-/README.md

 Position Feature represents the real position of each player.r

-OH: outside hitter
+**OH**: outside hitter

-P: Opposite hitter
+**OP**: Opposite hitter

-M: Middle blocker
+**M**: Middle blocker

-S: Setter
+**S**: Setter

-L: Libero
+**L**: Libero

-Attack  A player's overall average during each game in the offense factor
+**Attack**:  A player's overall average during each game in the offense factor

-Block: A player's overall average during each game in the defense factor.
+**Block**: A player's overall average during each game in the defense factor.

-Defense on the net includes direct points, errors, and touching the ball without changing points.
+**Defense**: on the net includes direct points, errors, and touching the ball without changing points.

-Serve: Except for the libero player, the rest of the players serve during each turn to start the game.
+**Serve**: Except for the libero player, the rest of the players serve during each turn to start the game.
 Each player's service average during the match is listed here.

-Set  The setter is responsible for setting the players.
+**Set **: The setter is responsible for setting the players.
 But in special cases, the rest of the players cooperate in this matter, and in the data analysis, we will find out which position the players have the most participation in setting after the setter.

 The set feature represents the average of successful sets, errors, and attempts for each ball during a rally.
-Dg: the average of digs, errors, and reception.ns
+**Dig**: the average of digs, errors, and reception.ns

-Receive: Receive feature also represents the average of successful receptions, errors r, rs, and attempts per match.
+**Receive**: Receive feature also represents the average of successful receptions, errors r, rs, and attempts per match.

 Here is the basic diagram of players on the court